Companion Planting for Vegetables & Plants

 • Wormwood with just about everything

-So next time you are planting your vegetables and flowers choose their neighbours carefully.
-When looking at people some neighbours are helpful, beneficial and nice to have around.
+So next time you are planting your vegetables and flowers choose their neighbors carefully.
+When looking at people some neighbors are helpful, beneficial and nice to have around.
 Others are spawned in Hell and do untold damage.
-Make sure that the next time you plant out, you choose good neighbours for your flowers and vegetables!
+Make sure that the next time you plant out, you choose good neighbors for your flowers and vegetables!

 Visit our Country Corner Store for books on companion planting, as well as a plethora of books on every subject imaginable if you are into gardening, arts and crafts, homesteading, frugal living and being generally self-sufficient.